Expo 2025 speakers

 Dr Monique Ryan MP (Moderator)

-Dr Monique Ryan is the independent federal Member for Kooyong, a paediatric neurologist and former director of neurology at Melbourne's Royal Children's Hospital.
-Since being elected in 2022, she has been particularly vocal on issues of climate change, health, and anti-corruption policy.
+Dr Monique Ryan is the independent federal Member for Kooyong, a paediatric neurologist and former Director of Neurology at Melbourne's Royal Children's Hospital.
+Since being elected in 2022, she has been particularly vocal on issues of climate change, health and anti-corruption policy.

 -